View infrastructure metrics by resource type

 Overview

-The Overview tab displays metrics about the selected host, including CPU usage, normalized load, memory usage, disk usage, network traffic, and the log rate.
+The Overview tab displays key metrics about the selected host, such as CPU usage, normalized load, memory usage, and max disk usage.

 Change the time range to view metrics over a specific period of time.